 What we know about Ötzi

 The initial analyses focused on the Iceman's physical characteristics. Ötzi would have stood about 5 feet, 3 inches (1.60 m) tall and weighed around 110 pounds (50 kilograms), Live Science previously reported.
 From the low levels of subcutaneous fat on his body, researchers concluded that Ötzi had a lean, wiry build.
-An analysis of the osteons (microscopic structures in bone that are frequently used to determine the age of a skeleton) in his femur indicated that he was in his 40s when he died.
+An analysis of the osteons (microscopic structures in the bone that are frequently used to determine the age of a skeleton) in his femur indicated that he was in his 40s when he died.

 "Ötzi was fit but not completely healthy," said Hersel.
 Analyses demonstrated that he suffered from several ailments, including Lyme disease and intestinal parasites.
 Microscopic analysis of his stomach found evidence of Helicobacter pylori, a bacterium that causes stomach ulcers and gastritis, Live Science previously reported.
 He also has extensive wear on his teeth, and his joints — especially his hips, shoulder, knees and spine — showed signs of significant wear and tear, suggesting he suffered from arthritis.
 Moreover, his lungs were coated with soot, indicating that he likely spent a lot of time around open fires during his life.
 He even had signs of tooth decay, gum disease and dental trauma, Live Science previously reported.

 DNA analyses have also untangled Ötzi's complex genome.
-The findings indicate that he is not related to the current populations of continental Europe but shares genetic affinity with the inhabitants of the islands of Sardinia and Corsica.
+The findings indicate that he is not related to the current populations of continental Europe but shares a genetic affinity with the inhabitants of the islands of Sardinia and Corsica.
 A 2012 paper published in the journal Nature Communications also revealed that he probably had brown eyes, had type O blood and was lactose intolerant.
 His genetic predisposition shows an increased risk for coronary heart disease, which may have contributed to the development of calcifications (hardened plaques) around his carotid artery, Live Science previously reported.

 Isotopic analysis, which quantifies isotopes — or different forms of the same element, such as carbon 12 and carbon 13 — was used to determine Ötzi's place of origin and reconstruct specific aspects of his diet, including what he ate before he died.
 Isotopes are ingested in the foods organisms eat and then stored in bones, teeth and other tissues.
 "Everything points to an origin from the southern side of the Alps," Hersel said.